felipevzps/pesca-a-dor/README.md

 ## Extra

-Pesca-a-dor optimizes performance with advanced [multithreading](https://docs.python.org/3.10/library/threading.html#) capabilities.
+Pesca-a-dor optimizes performance with [multithreading](https://docs.python.org/3.10/library/threading.html#).

-The `threadKillShiny` manages the `kill_shiny` function, while `threadSomeActions` handles `some_actions`.
-This parallel approach optimizes the bot's performance, especially when searching for images or executing actions simultaneously, ensuring a more responsive and streamlined experience.
+>This approach optimizes the bot's performance, especially when searching for images or executing actions simultaneously.

 ## pesca-a-dor can be used for:

 ### Shiny Tentacool / Shiny Krabby project
-- Utilize a Pokémon with a passive ability (e.g., Electabuzz or Scyther for level 100+).
-Generates logs for events.
+>Requires a Pokémon with passive ability (e.g., Electabuzz, Scyther for level 100+).

 ### Shiny Giant Magikarp project and Shiny Magikarp Fin farming
-- A lucrative source of income (approximately 10k for each fin).
+>A lucrative source of income (approximately 10k for each fin).

 ### Shiny Dratini / Shiny Dragonair project
-- Only for high-level fishing characters (fishing 100+)
+>Only for high-level fishing characters (fishing 100+)

 ### Leveling up a secondary account
-- Requires a weaker Pokémon to fish, such as a Elekid (level 30+), Shedinja (level 60+).
+>Requires a weaker Pokémon to fish, such as a Elekid (level 30+), Shedinja (level 60+).

 ## Statistical analysis of shiny occurrences after puzzle resolution